jamiedumont/tactically-creative.co.uk/content/casestudy/calummallory.md

 ## Video

-One element however would dwarf the rest of the content.
+One element however would come to dwarf the rest of the content.
 Calum had been working with his climbing partner, Molly Hughes, and Mark Leary, a video director; to create a short video to summarise the team, their personality and the challenge that they faced.

-It was clear as soon as the video was mentioned that it would play a large role in the site’s experience.
+It was clear as soon as the video was mentioned that it would play a large role in a user's experience of the site.
 I knew that the two would have to compliment each other and work together.
 If we ended up with a video that fought with the website around it, the experience could be confusing and all the good work we had done with Calum in developing his